CDC to Require Negative COVID Test Results for All US-Bound Travelers

 Meet our VP of Member Engagement & Public Policy

-Rebecca Peters has joined Worldwide ERC® as our Vice President, Member Engagement and Public Policy.
-She is a global mobility advocacy expert and has been recruited to lead the public policy and member engagement strategy for the organization.
+Rebecca Peters is Worldwide ERC®’s Vice President, Member Engagement and Public Policy.
+She is a global mobility advocacy expert and leads the public policy and member engagement strategy for the organization.
 Rebecca is working to ensure that governments around the world continue to turn to the association’s members for mobility solutions – especially in response to the COVID-19 pandemic.

-In fact, one of Rebecca’s initial projects at Worldwide ERC® was to create a resource for workforce mobility employers and professionals concerning safety during COVID-19.
-One month later, Worldwide ERC® released its Workforce Mobility Safety Framework as a part of the Safely Back to Work Initiative.
+Worldwide ERC®’s resource for workforce mobility employers and professionals concerning safety during COVID-19 is a must read . the Workforce Mobility Safety Framework that Rebecca created as a part of the Safely Back to Work Initiative.
 The Framework elevates top industry resources to help organizations plan for recovery now and assist businesses in safety and success ahead.Read More Download the Workforce Mobility Framework

 Meet our Forum leaders & Join a Forum Discussion